 Factors to decide which kind of loan should be taken

 - Firstly, check which type of loan is providing you with a lower rate of interest.
-After that check, if you have any personal asset to pledge as collateral.
+After that check, if you have any personal assets to pledge as collateral.
 Most importantly analyze your repayment capability.
-You are taking a loan for your personal needs or for business purpose.
+You are taking a loan for your personal needs or for business purposes.
+Enhanced security protocols are incorporated and AI-powered identity identification solutions help to combat fraudulent activities and identity theft.

 Prefer secured loan when:-